 - Phishing-resistant: Requires users to provide possession factors that cryptographically verify the sign-in server (the origin).
 FIDO 2 (WebAuthn) and the Okta FastPass option in Okta Verify satisfy this requirement.
 For details, see About MFA authenticators.
 Because phishing resistance implies Device bound, that constraint is selected automatically when Phishing-resistant is selected.

 - Hardware protection: Requires that keys used to authenticate are stored in secure hardware (TPM, Secure Enclave) on the device.
 Currently, only Okta Verify meets this constraint.
 Because hardware protection implies Device bound, that constraint is selected automatically when Hardware protection is selected.

-Note: By default, Okta Verify attempts to store the Okta Verify keys on the secure hardware of the device (TPM for Windows and Android devices, or secure enclave for macOS and iOS devices).
-If secure hardware isn't available, software storage is used.
-When software storage is used, Okta Verify won't satisfy the authentication policy if Hardware protection is selected as an AND Possession factor restraints are THEN condition.
+Note: If Okta Verify is unable to store keys on the secure hardware of the device (TPM for Windows and Android devices, or secure enclave for macOS and iOS devices), it uses software storage.
+In these cases, Okta Verify doesn't satisfy the Hardware protection requirement.

 To identify how Okta Verify keys are stored for a device, view the

 secureHardwarePresentdevice attribute in the Admin Console, or use an Okta Expression Language (EL) expression to determine the value of

 device.profile.secureHardwarePresentview.
 If this value is true, secure hardware is used.